Madagascar holidays are an amazing experience because many of the animals you can see on the island occur nowhere else in the world.

 Masoala is the youngest of the parks to be visited on Madagascar holidays having only been proclaimed in 1997 and it is also the largest protected area.

-The red ruffed lemur is only found in this park and nowhere else and a bird that was though to be extinct (the Madagascar serpent eagle) was recently rediscovered here.
+The red ruffed lemur is only found in this park and nowhere else and a bird that was thought to be extinct (the Madagascar serpent eagle) was recently rediscovered here.

 Nosy Mangabe is a stronghold for the ruffed and white-fronted lemurs and the bizarre aye aye.
 Nosy Mangabe's reptilian denizens include the fringed (leaf-tailed) gecko.